Healthy freezable meals to get you through winter

 2. Rainbow falafels

 Falafel is a family favourite and is a great way to get more legumes into your diet.
-Legumes are a delicious, budget-friendly and versatile ingredient to add to winter meals – they contain important nutrients such as B vitamins, iron and zinc to help with dwindling energy levels during the cooler months.
+Legumes are a delicious, budget-friendly and versatile ingredient to add to winter meals – they contain important nutrients such as B vitamins, iron and zinc to help maintain energy levels during the cooler months.

 Freezer hack: Place the cooked falafels individually on a baking sheet and freeze until solid, then transfer to a freezer bag or airtight container and freeze for up to 3 months.
 Simply reheat in the oven at 180° and enjoy.